Bora-Bora-Community/wordpress-companion/README.txt

 Contributors: boraboraio
 Author: Bora Bora
 Donate link: https://bora-bora.io/
-Tags: community, membership, subscription, paywall, user access, user access control, user access restriction, user access restriction by role, user access restriction by page
+Tags: community, membership, subscription, paywall, user access Stable tag: 1.1.7
-Stable tag: 1.1.4
 Requires PHP: 8.2
 Tested up to: 6.5
 License: GPLv2
+Requires at least: 6.0
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Bora Bora offers a complete solution for managing your community, from the subscription to the management of the users and their access to the content